zalewski-lukasz/zalewski-lukasz/README.md

 ![](images/pc_and_coffee.jpg)

 - 🎓 Studying Computer Science at MiNI PW
-- 💻 Some projects are down below 👇

 <!--
 **zalewski-lukasz/zalewski-lukasz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.